B-Lang-org/bsc/README.md

 ## License

-The Bluespec toolchain is available under the BSD license.
+The Bluespec toolchain is provided by [Bluespec Inc] and available under the BSD-3-Clause license.
 The source code also includes several other components under various license agreements (all of it open/copyleft software).
-See `COPYING` for copyright and license details.
+See [`COPYING`](COPYING) for copyright and license details.